Abstract

 User: CONTEXT:\n[1] (source: …)\n…\n\nQUESTION: <q>\n\nAnswer with citations:

-Scoring needs one fixed judge — and here is why.
+Scoring needs one fixed judge, and here is why.
 The tempting shortcut is to let each model grade its own answers, but that breaks the comparison: a stronger model grades harder and gives itself a lower score.
-We measured it — the same pipeline scored 38.8% when a 7B model graded it and 30.0% when a 72B model graded the exact same answers.
+We measured it, the same pipeline scored 38.8% when a 7B model graded it and 30.0% when a 72B model graded the exact same answers.
 So RAG answers are graded by an LLM-as-judge held fixed across all models: Qwen2.5-VL-72B-Instruct on pinned vLLM v0.23.0.
-The judge sees (question, reference, candidate) and returns a strict verdict:
+The judge sees (question, reference, retrieved context, candidate) and returns a strict verdict.
+Showing the judge the context matters: our first rubric hid it, and that judge rejected correct answers whose grounded elaboration went beyond the terse reference.
+A 50-answer human anchor measured the damage (human 98% correct, blind judge 65%, 17 wrongful rejections); the context-aware rubric agrees with the human on 47 of 47 judgeable items with zero wrongful rejections:

 System: You are a strict grader for a financial-regulation QA system.
 Compare the